RonaldDijkstra/justinbeer/source/localizable/over-ons/_content.en.md

 And earlier, we organized a concert of Meadowlake in the store, with a tasting of one of Groningen's young breweries: Brouwerij Eggens.

-Last but not least, we brew our own beer with a few friends at [Folkingebrew](https://www.folkingebrew.nl), which are available in the store from time to time.

 ### Contact
 Do you have a question, suggestion for our assortment or the store or do you have a golden beer tip?
 Please contact us via [our contact form](/en/contact/).